hazelcast/hazelcast-csharp-client/doc/dev/doc/configuration/sources.md

 });
 ```

-Note: The required extension methods are not part of the Hazelcast.Net NuGet packages, but are provided as part of the Hazelcast.Net.DependencyInjection project which is only provided in [source form](https://github.com/hazelcast/hazelcast-csharp-client/tree/master/src/Hazelcast.Net.DependencyInjection).
+Note: The required extension methods are not part of the Hazelcast.Net NuGet packages, but are provided as part of the [Hazelcast.Net.DependencyInjection](https://www.nuget.org/packages/Hazelcast.Net.DependencyInjection/) project (on NuGet).

 ### Hosted Environment